 - Rock climbing school at the Coliseum

-- Dooney’s Bar & Grill approved at the BJ’s shopping Center
+- Dooney’s Bar & Grill the BJ’s shopping Center

 - Cheers Wine & Spirits Liquor Store at the old Eckerd Drug site on Rt.
 73 & Cooper Road

 - NJ Aquatic swim club is now up and running at the Coliseum